chen-zirui/PoCAdaptation/README.md

 ## 🔍 Overview

 **PoCAdaptation** is a curated repository of **adapted Proof-of-Concept (PoC) exploits** migrated across multiple versions of real-world Java libraries.
-It aims to identify **false negatives** in existing CVE reports—specifically, vulnerable versions that were previously undetected or misclassified—by adapting PoCs that initially fail due to software evolution.
+It aims to identify **false negatives** (vulnerable versions that were previously undetected or misclassified) in existing CVE reports  by adapting PoCs that initially fail due to software evolution.